LukeMattingly/LukeMattingly.github.io/index.md

+---
-# Welcome to My Dev Blog
+title: "Welcome to My Dev Blog"
+---

 This is where I document my journey as a backend software engineer—projects, failures, lessons learned.
 I'll explore new languages like Rust, Go, and Elixir, alongside deep dives into machine learning, vector databases, CLIP, agents, and recommendation systems.